 Introduction day for new employees

 You can sign up for the introduction day via Self Service.
-The next introduction days are 27 September 2018 (in Dutch) and 13 December 2018 (in English).Sign up
+The next introduction days are 13 December 2018 (in English) and 14 February (in Dutch).Sign up

 No access to Self Service (yet)?
 Please sign up through this online form.